APA PsycBooks® Database Guide

 Supplemental Material Sentence Syntax: limit 1 to appendixes

-A limit by Supplemental Material contains additional information not found in the print version of the source document.
+A limit to Supplemental Material will restrict retrieval to documents which contains additional information not found in the print version of the source document, such as 3-D modeling images, video clips, and data sets.
+Supplemental Material types include:

 See the Supplemental Material (SV) field for more information.